 Application Steering Group means a team made up of named representatives from The Company, Host TO, Affected TO(s) and Other Affected TO(s) (as appropriate), the “Application Steering Group”, which shall be formed to oversee the application process in relation to offshore connection applications.
 The remit of this group is to agree the Application Programme and monitor progress.
 The Application Steering Group is also responsible for resolving any disagreements relating to The Company Construction Application at first instance, prior to any necessary escalation.
 Dialogue will take place in person, by email, telephone or video conferencing as appropriate.

 Clock Start Date means the date determined by The Company, and advised to the Host TO, Affected TO(s) and Other Affected TO(s) as appropriate, when The Company Construction Application has been deemed competent

+Competent relates to a User Application that is technically effective, the Application Fee has cleared, and all relevant initial checks have been made by The Company.
+For Gate 2 Applications this includes the strategic alignment checks undertaken in accordance with the Gate 2 Criteria Methodology.

-Conditional Interactive Offer means a TO Construction Offer which is interactive and is dependent on one or more TO Construction Offers not being accepted in order to be able to successfully accepted.
+Conditional Interactive Offer means a TO Construction Offer submitted through the Basic Process (commencing from 3.3 below) which is interactive and is dependent on one or more TO Construction Offers not being accepted in order to be able to successfully accepted.

 Connections and Infrastructure Options Note (CION) means the document that is used for offshore projects to record the overall economic and efficient connection option together with all the primary options considered throughout the development of the project.
 It requires inputs from all participants with The Company coordinating these.
 It is used by the TOs to outline the options for their Transmission Construction works.
 The Company shall also use the note to describe the economic assessment of the connection options (see pro forma in Appendix B2).
 The economic assessment should consider both the capital cost as well as operational costs associated with the different connection options.
 The CION may be reissued through the life of a project as a result of changes to Construction Planning Assumptions, Mod Notices, Mod Apps, technological advances etc. The CION may continue to be revised until there is no further enhancement of the benefit to the GB end consumer.
 The CION may refer to subsidiary documents for the provision of detail.
 The CION pro forma may be used for onshore projects where the collation and coordination of information is of particular importance.

+Gated Application is a Connection Application or Modification Application which is subject to the Gated Application and Offer Process

 Host TO – The Transmission Owner, whose Transmission System is located at the Connection Site. (see STC Section D, part 2, paragraph 2.2.1).